 These could all be signs that you’re experiencing chronically elevated stress – this long-term activation of the stress-response system can lead to an overexposure to stress hormones, disrupting almost all of your body’s processes.
 It may exacerbate other health conditions such as anxiety, obesity, insomnia, autoimmune disease, high blood pressure and depression.

 If you’re noticing indications of stress and it’s affecting your ability to live a normal life and perform at work, visit your GP or consider talking therapy.
-Vitality members can take advantage of talking therapy via Big White Wall, a Mental Health Panel offering sessions with accredited therapists.
+Eligible Vitality Health members can take advantage of talking therapy via Big White Wall, a Mental Health Panel offering sessions with accredited therapists.

 – Brendan Street, Professional Head of Emotional Wellbeing at Nuffield Health